daSilva5/Workflow_reproducibility_R.1/README.md

 ## The `renv` package

-- `renv` is your project in a nutshell.
-Which is ideal for reproducibility.
+- `renv` isolates your project.
 It means that your collaborators can replicate your R environment see more on [GitHub with renv](#github-with-renv).

 - Right now, every time you install a package you can use it across all projects. `renv` isolates your library, gives each project its own package library.
-Thus, installing new packages does not affect other projects. `renv` also gives control over the package versions you use.
+Thus, installing new packages does not affect other projects.

+-`renv` gives control over the package versions you use.
+Previous versions of the packages can be restored if necessary.

+- Be aware that `renv` runs using your installed R version.
+It can cause incompatibility and the necessity to update packages.
+Inevitably, a published code will end up running in a different R version.
+And, if it causes results to change, the advantage is that it can be reconciled by changing the R version and running the packages' versions previously recorded by `renv`.

 ### Installing `renv` with an existing project